-3. Plants for texture: Monstera, Hens and Chicks, Lemon Button Fern
+3. Indoor Potted Plants For Texture: Monstera, Hens And Chicks, And Lemon Button Fern

 The texture of plants can be used to fill your house with unique and inspiring aesthetics only found in nature.
 Here are three plant textures that every interior designer needs to know:

-However, if you don’t have much room, go with tiny potted plants instead such as Chicks and hens which also pack a textured punch.
+However, if you don’t have much room, go with tiny potted trees instead such as chicks and hens which also pack a textured punch.
 These succulents offer a coarse texture and have the most intricate tiny patterns.
 Plus they are available in crazy sunburst and variegated colors that will make every head turn.

 Or if you are looking for a soft and airy plant for your magical living space, consider the Lemon Button Fern.
-These plants are simple to look after and even produce a pleasant lemony aroma.
+These indoor container trees are simple to look after and even produce a pleasant lemony aroma.
 Their feathery leaves are fairytale soft and delicate making them a great piece to have in interior landscaping

 The indoor landscape has its own set of challenges and rewards.
 Not only do house plants have to rely on humans, but they are often the thing that makes a room stand out in terms of decor.
-Here are rooms where plants make a huge impact:
+Here are rooms where indoor container trees make a huge impact:

-You can lower the symptoms of insomnia, stress, and air pollution using bedroom plants.
+You can lower the symptoms of insomnia, stress, and air pollution using small bedroom container trees.
 According to NASA “Interior landscape plants for the indoor air pollution abatement” report, you should consider using aloe vera or snake plants to increase oxygen density at night.
 You are guaranteed better and deeper sleep!
-Other choices like golden pothos help remove odours while also purifying the air.
+Other choices like golden pothos help remove odors while also purifying the air.

 See our full article for the best botanical bedroom tips!

 English Ivy, Boston Fern, and Schefflera are all good interior plants that can withstand the high humidity levels in this room.
-At the same time, they eliminate odours, poisonous gases and prevent insects such as flies, mosquitos, or cockroaches.
+At the same time, they eliminate odors and poisonous gases and prevent insects such as flies, mosquitos, or cockroaches.
 Overall, You will feel more at ease in the bathroom doing your “nature” things.
-Transform your bathroom from a mouldy mess to a palace of health with these plants that de-humidify and clean the air.
+Transform your bathroom from a moldy mess to a palace of health with these plants that de-humidify and clean the air.

 Large-leafed plants with interesting textures, such as Monstera and Zanzibar gem, work best in living rooms.
 Its wide-ranging surface help reduces noise whilst filtering the air and serves as a focal point in the room.